A lancet (needle)

 A log book

 You can check your blood sugar at home, at work, and anywhere else.
 Your diabetes team will help you select a blood glucose meter.
 A meter measures the amount of glucose in a tiny drop of blood.
 You’ll use a device called a lancet to draw a drop of blood.
-The drop is placed on a small strip that goes into the meter.
+Put the strip in the meter first.
+Then put a drop of blood on the tip of the strip.
 The meter then supplies a number (reading) that tells you the level of your blood sugar.

 Wash your hands with soap and warm (not hot) water.